GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 Slicing
 -------

-..
-TODO: Again... not sure this is really happenning.
+.. todo:: Again... not sure this is really happenning.
 I need to write a test that actually checks if the data is being lazily loaded or not.

 One can already slice |NDAstroData| objects as with |NDData|, as normal Python arrays::